This post contains links to our partners. See our partner list here.

 If you’re looking to add more gil to your satchel, then we’d recommend a card that earns flat rate cash back.
-There are a number of products like the Citi Double Cash or Blispay cards that offer 2% cash back.
-Other cards might offer a 1.5% cash back earning rate, but come with perks like a new customer bonuses up to $200.
-We'd reccomend taking a look at the Barclaycard Cash Forward, or the Wells Fargo Cash Wise cards if that sounds more like your style.
+There are a number of products like the Citi Double Cash that offer 2% cash back, without offering a welcome bonus.
+Other cards might offer a 1.5% cash back earning rate, but come with perks like a new customer bonuses of up to $200.
+We'd recommend taking a look at the Barclaycard Cash Forward if you're most interested in the up-front bonus.

-If you’re looking for your next adventure on the Highwind, we’d recommend a card like the Citi Premier, or the Bank of America Premium Rewards cards.
-These cards can come with perks like TSA precheck fee reimbursement allowing you to travel freely throughout Gaea with minimal wait times in security.
+If you’re looking for your next adventure on the Highwind, we’d recommend a card like the Chase Sapphire Preferred.
+Travel cards can come with perks like TSA precheck fee reimbursement allowing you to travel freely throughout Gaea with minimal wait times in security.
 Travel cards also frequently offer annual credits for qualifying flight purchases like seat upgrades.
 These cards also tend to have annual fees in the $100 range, but the travel benefits can be well worth it for the hardcore adventurer.
-If you’re less interested in the flight credits and annual fees, the Bank of America Travel card will get you 1.5 points per dollar spent for use on travel.
+Check out our favorite travel cards here.

 We don’t like watching Yuffie steal your materia.
 Avoid the poor side quest that is the GameStop PowerUp credit card and get right to your wallet’s main quest.